dharmab/8492sqdn.net/content/guides/dcs/aircraft/fc-mig-29/index.md

 summary: "Getting started with the fastest red fighter in DCS World."
 tags:
   - digital combat simulator
+weight: 6
 ---

 # Introduction

 <img src="images/Untitled.webp" width="618" height="835" loading="lazy" alt="">

 The Mikoyan MiG-29 “Fulcrum” is a Soviet-designed 4th generation fighter that first entered service in 1983.
 The Fulcrum was intended as an “Advanced Lightweight Tactical Fighter”, a high-speed air superiority fighter that could operate from austere runways to protect the battlefield’s frontline.
 It is, roughly speaking, the Soviet counterpart to the F-16.

 Downgraded versions were widely exported to the Warsaw Pact and other nations.
 MiG-29 variants have seen combat in Iraq, Iran, Kuwait, Yugoslavia, Croatia, Kosovo, Kashmir, Sudan, Georgia, Syria, Libya, and Ukraine.
 Once feared as one of the most agile and dangerous fighters ever made and a threat to the free world, the MiG-29 is now an aging platform- and an a unexpected symbol of resistance against Russian aggression.

 > 📰 [The Truth About the MiG-29](https://www.smithsonianmag.com/air-space-magazine/truth-about-mig-29-180952403/): A fantastic article on the MiG-29’s history.